PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-22 11:27:40
+Last updated: 2024-04-22 11:28:16
-Random Quote: Never buy a girl flowers, 'cause giving her a living thing reminds her of babies. - Barney Stinson
+Random Quote: If there was any shame in a dude getting a pedicure I don't think there would've been a feature about it in Details magazine. - Barney Stinson